 Dec.
 9th.-No attack since last report.
 Respiratory sounds everywhere more distinct.
-Weight 10 stone 133 lbs.
+Weight 10 stone 133 bs.
 Vital capacity as before 225.

 Dec.
-12th.-Left Ben Rhydding to-day, nearly quite was a continued well ever since.
+12th.-Left Ben Rhydding to-day, nearly quite well, and he has continued well ever since.
 On the 2d of January 1857, this patient writes, "I am glad to say that since my return home my breathing has continued much the same as at Ben Rhydding.
-Although I have had a server cold for a fortnight, which has affected me other ways, yet my breathing has not been affected, at which I am rather surprised."
+Although I have had a severe cold for a fortnight, which has affected me other ways, yet my breathing has not been affected, at which I am rather surprised."